veelenga/veelenga.github.io/_posts/2015-09-05-make-your-own-shard-in-crystal-language.markdown

 ## Introduction

 [Crystal](http://crystal-lang.org ) is a young and perspective language.
-Currently it is in the alpha stage and only **0.7.7** release has been published.
+Currently it is in the alpha stage and only **0.8.0** release has been published.
 But the language is growing very quickly, more and more people are interested in Crystal.
 I believe it's a time to create a new popular **shard**.
-Shard is project written in Crystal, like a **gem** for Ruby or **crate** for Rust.
+Shard is a project written in Crystal, like a **gem** for Ruby or **crate** for Rust.
 The goal of this tutorial is to show you a simple and easy way to create and publish the new shard.

 ## Creating a Shard